Kampung Siam, Penang

 Kampong Siam is an ethnic Siamese enclave within the downtown core of George Town in the Malaysian state of Penang.
 Located within the city centre, the 2681 m2 neighbourhood is situated near the corner between Burmah Road and Burmah Lane, immediately adjacent to Wat Chaiyamangkalaram.

-The neighbourhood is still inhabited by ethnic Siamese, who had moved into the area as early as the 19th century.
-However, the enclave has also, in recent years, been under threat from rapid urbanisation and redevelopment.
+The neighbourhood was formerly inhabited by ethnic Siamese, who had moved into the area as early as the 19th century.
+However, most of the original Siamese residents had since relocated to other areas in the city, following the redevelopment of Kampong Siam into a modern neighbourhood in the late 1990s.
+Despite the urbanisation, the neighbourhood still retains some of its Siamese characteristics and is home to many Siamese temples and businesses.

 History

 The first Siamese settlers were believed to have arrived at Pulau Tikus in the early 19th century.
 According to a census conducted in 1828, as many as 1,117 ethnic Siamese were residing within Kampung Siam.
 In 1845, the land where Kampung Siam now stands was granted by the British authorities to the ethnic Siamese as a gesture of goodwill to Siam.
 The four female Siamese trustees who became custodians of the land also built Wat Chaiyamangkalaram next to the village.

-More recently, Kampung Siam's residents have been embroiled in a tussle over land rights, as the neighbourhood is earmarked for the construction of a hotel.
-Although the land was held in trust, it was sold without the trust holders' knowledge to a developer in 2014.
-When the residents were issued eviction notices, a lawsuit was filed in retaliation against the developer.
-The lawsuit was dismissed in 2015, leading to fears that the Siamese enclave will be bulldozed to make way for redevelopment.
+Towards the end of the 20th century, Kampong Siam was earmarked for redevelopment, drawing objections and protests by the Siamese community.
+Eventually the settlement was completely bulldozed by 1994; commercial complexes and condominiums now stand at the site of the former Siamese settlement.
+However, some of the architecture and street names within the neighbourhood still bear Siamese influences, while the many Siamese temples, businesses, and social clubs remain based at the area.